 “We don’t get any money from the state, from the City of Glen Cove, or from the town of Oyster Bay, unless that happens to be in the form of a grant, which we have to apply for just like anyone else,” Driscoll said.

 Throughout the years, Harris has supported the museum’s exhibits.
 She has served on the committee for the recognition of the Harlem Hellfighters and helped with the research and collection of other exhibits, such as the current opening of the Harlem Renaissance.

-David said the idea behind this year’s donation was his wife’s idea.
-“I thought that was a terrific idea,” David said.
+Richard said the idea behind this year’s donation was his wife’s idea.
+“I thought that was a terrific idea,” Richard said.
 “And in part, what she was thinking was that it would open things up.”

 “I want everyone to be aware of what’s going on at the museum,” Harris said.
 “And I thought this would be one way to ensure that.”